sakethsusarla/fixed-height-web-app/README.md

 This is my first article (first of many); I'm looking for some feedback.
 So, please do let me know if you think there should be less of one thing, more of another, or, even if you just liked it!

-In one of my following articles, I will cover how you could achieve the same by writing your own Angular directive.
+In one of my articles that will follow, I wish to cover how one could achieve the same by writing a custom Angular directive.
 Until then, happy coding! 🙂